AdguardTeam/AdGuardHome/HACKING.md

  *  Headers should be written with all initial letters capitalized, except for references to variable names that start with a lowercase letter.

+ *  Mark temporary todos—that is, todos that must be resolved or removed before publishing a change—with two exclamation signs:

+    ```go
+    // TODO(usr1): !!
+Remove this debug before pushing!
+    ```

+    This makes it easier to find them both during development and during code review.

  *  Start sentences with a capital letter, unless the first word is a reference to a variable name that starts with a lowercase letter.